-Breathing is something we do without thinking.
-That’s why you probably don't give much thought to how you're doing it.
-But when you stop to focus on your breathing and do it with purpose, it can have a positive effect on your mental and physical health.
+When you stop to focus on your breath and do it with purpose, it can have a positive effect on your mental and physical health.
 Deep breathing not only relaxes your mind, it also sends more blood flowing through your body.

-Take a slow, deep breath -- filling your lungs with air -- and then let the air out slowly and fully, feeling your muscles loosen up as you do.
-Practice taking several deep breaths whenever you feel stressed out.
+Take a slow, deep breath -- filling your lungs with air -- then let the air out slowly and fully, feeling your muscles loosen up as you do.
+Take several deep breaths whenever you feel stressed out.

-Boost the benefits by combining breathing with another relaxation technique.
+You can boost the benefits when you combine breathing with another relaxation technique.

 Yoga blends deep breathing with stretching and strengthening poses.
-Yoga helps with stress and chronic pain, and it can also help take your mind off your UC.
-One study even showed that yoga might bring down inflammation, a key piece of ulcerative colitis.
+It also helps with stress and ongoing pain.
+One study even showed that yoga might calm inflammation, a key part of UC.

-Meditation involves concentrating on a word or image to focus your mind and steer it away from stress.
-Research shows as little as 20 minutes of meditation a day can cut levels of the stress hormone cortisol.
+Meditation involves concentrating on your breath, a word, or an image to focus your mind and steer it away from stressful thoughts.
+Research shows that as little as 20 minutes of meditation a day can cut levels of the stress hormone cortisol.

 Walk It Off

-Depending how severe your symptoms are, you may need to limit how much and how hard you exercise.
+Depending on how severe your condition is, you may need to limit how much and how hard you exercise.
 Don't overdo it.
-Even a moderate 10-minute walk each day is still exercising -- and you'll feel better for it.
+Even a moderate 10-minute walk each day counts -- and you'll feel better for it.